vikram2850/Credit_card_fraud_detection_ML/README.md

 5)Training logistic Regression Model
 6)Model Evaluation

-The accuracy of the model is nearly 90%
+The accuracy of the model obtained is nearly 90%